machanism-org/machai/ghostwriter/src/site/markdown/act.md

 some.property = "${MY_ENV_VAR}"
 ```

-The value `${MY_ENV_VAR}` must stay unchanged until runtime processing uses it.
+The value `${MY_ENV_VAR}` must stay unchanged until runtime processing.

-## Main `ActProcessor` behavior

-`ActProcessor` is the main class behind this feature.
-Its responsibilities include:

-- parsing the requested act name and optional prompt,
-- loading built-in and user-defined act files,
-- supporting direct TOML paths and URLs,
-- resolving `basedOn` inheritance recursively,
-- merging string and array values,
-- applying settings such as instructions, prompts, concurrency, excludes, recursion, model, and interactive mode,
-- managing multi-episode execution,
-- processing project files with the configured prompt and instructions.

-In the overall Ghostwriter project, Acts provide a reusable automation layer on top of normal file processing.
-Instead of rewriting the same request every time, users can save common workflows as named TOML definitions.

-## Step-by-step usage examples
+## Step-by-step examples

 ### Run a built-in act

-1. Choose an act name, such as `code-doc`.
+1. Choose an act name, for example `code-doc`.
-2. Optionally add your own request text.
+2. Optionally add your own extra request text.
 3. Start Ghostwriter with that act.
-4. Ghostwriter loads the TOML file.
+4. Ghostwriter loads the TOML definition.
-5. The act's `instructions` and `inputs` are combined.
+5. It prepares the final prompt from `instructions` and `inputs`.
 6. Matching files are processed.

-Conceptual command pattern:
+Conceptual pattern:

 ```text
 --act <name> [your request text]